The challenge started some weeks ago, when John, ZL2TCA, commented to this blog

 Cabinet size is about 10 by 4 by 5.5 centimeters which equals to a volume of 220 cubic centimeters (cm³).

-Making it simpler without detereorating the performance?
+Making it more simple without detereorating the performance?

 Under the aspect of simplifying the circuit I remembered that I had searched for simple designs of transceiver circuits some years ago intensely.
 After having revisited some of them on the Internet my attention was caught by the „Antek“-Transceiver that has been published by SP5AHT a while ago.
 This was an ideal basis for my purpose because I intended to build a „2 mixers+1 filter“ circuit in order to make at least 2 of the 4 mixers that are necessary for a fully functionally SSB transceiver redundant.
 The central part of SP5AHT’s design matched my requirements in an ideal way: